clydedevv/structured-docs-bot/README.md

 ## Example Queries

 Try asking the bot:
-- "How do I deploy a smart contract on Neutron?"
+- "What is the Structured Money protocol?"
-- "What is CosmWasm and how does it work with Neutron?"
+- "How do smart contracts work?"
-- "How do I set up IBC transfers?"
+- "What are the API endpoints?"
-- "What are the validator requirements?"
+- "How do I integrate with the protocol?"
-- "How do I use the Neutron API?"
+- "What is the architecture overview?"
-- "Explain Neutron's interchain features"
+- "How do I get started with development?"

 ## Troubleshooting